XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started-using-javascript.md

 #### Connect to the XRP Ledger Mainnet

-The sample code in the previous section shows you how to connect to the Testnet, which is one of the available [parallel networks](parallel-networks.html).
-When you're ready to move to production, you'll need to connect to the XRP Ledger Mainnet.
+The sample code in the previous section shows you how to connect to the Testnet, which is one of the available parallel networks.
+When you're ready to move to production, you need to connect to the XRP Ledger Mainnet.
 You can do that in two ways:

-* By [installing the core server](install-rippled.html) (`rippled`) and running a node yourself.
-The core server connects to the Mainnet by default, but you can [change the configuration to use Testnet or Devnet](connect-your-rippled-to-the-xrp-test-net.html).
-[There are good reasons to run your own core server](xrpl-servers.html#reasons-to-run-your-own-server).
+* By installing the core server (`rippled`) and running a node yourself.
+The core server connects to the Mainnet by default, but you can change the configuration to use Testnet or Devnet.
 If you run your own server, you can connect to it like so:

         const MY_SERVER = "ws://localhost:6006/"
         const client = new xrpl.Client(MY_SERVER)